 Using Shortcut Key

-To quickly open Terminal, CMD, PowerShell and Azure Cloud as administrator, open Terminal and press:
+To quickly open Terminal, CMD, PowerShell and Azure Cloud as administrators, open Terminal and press:

 - Ctrl + Shift + 1 : Start PowerShell with elevated privileges.

 - Ctrl + Shift + 2 : Launch an elevated command prompt.

 - Ctrl + Shift + 3: Launch Azure Cloud with elevated privileges.

 - Press the keyboard shortcut Win + X and select Windows Terminal (Admin).

 - Open the Windows 11 start menu, search for ” terminal, ” right-click and select run as administrator.

 - Press Win + R on your keyboard and write wt.exe.